digitalcredentials/wallet-attached-storage-spec/spec.md

 That is, any operation requiring an authorization MUST provide a chain of proof all the way to the space controller, by one of the following:

-1. Provide a root capability invoked directly by the controller, or
+1. Direct: Provide a root capability invoked directly by the controller, or
-2. Invoke a capability delegated to some other agent by the controller, or
+2. Delegated: Invoke a capability delegated to some other agent by the controller, or
-3. (if using any kind of access control policy mechanism) Match an authorization policy specified in the corresponding linked resource.
-This resource is related to the space controller because it can only be modified either by the controller or an authorized party delegated to by the controller
+3. Matching Policy: (if using any kind of access control policy mechanism) Match an authorization policy specified in the corresponding linked resource.
+This resource is related to the space controller because it can only be modified either by the controller or an authorized party delegated to by the controller.

-### Performing Authorized API Calls
+#### Performing Authorized API Calls